-Understanding your audience is one of the best and most crucial SEO copywriting tips because it’s near impossible to write content that ranks well if it doesn’t appeal to your audience and consumer.
+Understanding your audience is one of the best and most crucial SEO copywriting tips because it’s nearly impossible to write content that ranks well if it doesn’t appeal to your audience and consumer.

-Once you have a profile of your audience – talk their language.
+Once you have a profile of your audience – speak their language.
 Give them clear and concise answers to their questions, adapt a conversational tone and use words that resonate with them.
-Use your content to build a relationship with your audience, and as your readership grows, search engines will pick up on it too.
+Use your content to build a relationship with your audience; as your readership grows, search engines will also pick up on it.

 You should start thinking about featured snippets if you want to guarantee that your content appears at the top of search results.

-Often referred to as position zero, featured snippets appear as a content box at the top of search engine results pages.
+Often referred to as position zero, featured snippets appear as content boxes at the top of search engine results pages.